-Prerequisite: Junior or senior standing in major, at least a 2.5 average on all work attempted for the major, and completion of the internship application.
+Prerequisite: Junior or senior standing, at least a 2.5 average on all work attempted for the major, and completion of the internship application.

 Supervised professional experience with selected business and government institutions.
 The internship offers students the opportunity to augment classroom learning and to enhance intellectual development through the application of knowledge.
-Types and locations of internships are available through the Program Coordinator.
+Types and locations of internships are available through the Department Chair.